 Without the auctioneer guiding the bidding, and knowing the ballpark the people around you are offering within, going in early might actually mean paying too much for a house.
-For example, if you go in with a pre-auction offer of $1 million, but the highest offer that would have been received at the auction was $950,000; you’ve essentially cost yourself an additional $50,000.
+For example, if you go in with an offer of $1 million, but the highest offer that would have been received at the auction was $950,000; you've essentially cost yourself an additional $50,000.

 Despite having more room to negotiate the terms of the contract, submitting a pre-auction offer might reduce your wiggle room on the price.
 This is because you're essentially showing how interested you are in the property, which might leave you with little room to budge on the offer.